-In this article, we look at some of the key differences between the older Roadie 20 and the new Roadie 24 as well as giving you our full review of why we think the Yeti Roadie 24 should be on your outdoor kit wish list.
+In this article, we look at some of the key differences between the older Roadie 20 and the new Roadie 24, as well as give you our full review of why we think the Yeti Roadie 24 should be on your outdoor kit wish list.

 The New YETI Roadie 24: Excellent